 Keep in mind to invest as early as possible to ensure lower premium, better coverage.
 Even if you are several years away from retirement, you should not avoid buying a health insurance, if you don’t have one.
 Opt for life insurance riders to extend the coverage while keeping the premium low.

 Therefore, Retirement planning should be your priority.
 It is also an extensive process that requires planning and persistence of years.
 In the end, we all want to retire happily.
-With some homework, an investment plan and some savings, one can effectively attain retirement.
+With some homework, some savings and the best inevstment plan, one can effectively attain retirement.